-- Master's students in human medicine will be granted 1 ECTS (elective course) following the submission of a final report, based on specific topics specified in the course outline (on iCourses);
+- Students of the USI Master of Medicine will be granted 1 ECTS (elective course) following the submission of a final report, based on specific topics specified in the course outline (on iCourses);

 - PhD students in the Faculty of Biomedical Sciences will be able to obtain 0.5 ECTS;

 - Students in the Bachelor's and Master's programmes of the Conservatorio della Svizzera italiana will be able to obtain 1 ECTS;

 17 October - State of the art of music in medicine

 Speaker: Suzanne B. Hanser, professor of music therapy, Berklee College of Music Boston (USA)

 Discussion with: Davide Robbiani, IRB director and USI professor, and Giuliano Bellorini, musician and musicologist, USI lecturer and Conservatorio "G. Verdi" Milano (I)

 24 October - Music medicine to counter pain, anxiety and stress

 Speaker: Enzo Grossi, medical doctor, lecturer and researcher

 Testimonial: Alfredo Raglio, music therapist and researcher, Istituti Clinici Scientifici Maugeri IRCCS Pavia (I)